Data-conforming data-driven control: avoiding premature generalizations beyond data: Problem Formulation

 \section{Problem Formulation}

 Consider the dynamic system

 where $x_k\in\mathbb R^{r_x}$ is the state and $u_k\in\mathbb R^{r_u}$ is the control input.
 The function $f$ is bounded but unknown and possibly nonlinear.
-The exogenous disturbance $w_k\in\mathbb R^{r_x}$ is independent and identically distributed.
+The exogenous disturbance $w_k\in\mathbb R^{r_x}$ is independent and identically distributed with\MPar{8a} zero mean and covariance $W$.
 It is also independent from $x_0$, the initial condition, which is also random and has finite mean and covariance.